ExistensialReset/flowmosr/README.md

 ---

+A circle can be as simple as three people sharing meals, supporting each other’s weekly needs, and coordinating tasks without tracking value.
+No hierarchy, shifting roles — and clarity, care, and voluntary action.

+Read more about starting circle in the /guides section.

+---

-No permission.
-No central control.
+> You don't need no permission.
+There is no central control.
 Just humans, starting where they are.

-This repository contains the full architecture if you want to go deeper.
+> This repository contains the full architecture if you want to go deeper.
+And, please do! 😃

 ---

 ## 💙 A small reminder

-You are not a resource.
+**You are not a resource.
 You are not behind.
-You are not broken.
+You are not broken.**

-You are alive.
+***You are alive.***

 And that is enough.